onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "Negative feedback dendrites are missing (aka. dislike button).
 Neural networks do not work without them." - [Toni Engelhardt](https://twitter.com/toniengelhardt/status/1682498181051957248)

 > "You don’t see something until you have the right metaphor to let you perceive it." - [James Gleick](https://www.goodreads.com/quotes/6490400-you-don-t-see-something-until-you-have-the-right-metaphor)

+> "If we don’t succeed at changing the nature of online conversations — and let’s not forget that communications have literally transformed into threaded comment sections and memes — then all we’ll have left as tools include censorship, deplatforming, and perhaps even harsher tyrannical solutions for control over the public mind, media, and mouth.
+Some have told me this is inevitable and warranted, but I’d frankly love to deconstruct their reasoning on that one." - [The Society Library](https://misinfocon.com/missing-context-in-the-internet-congress-42eb319aed1e#:~:text=If%20we%20don%E2%80%99t,on%20that%20one.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Causality